LinuxCommandLibrary

 CAVEATS

-SSLv2 and SSLv3 are disabled by default due to security vulnerabilities.
-Certificate verification should be enabled in production.
-Transparent proxy mode requires specific kernel support.
+SSLv2 and SSLv3 are disabled by default due to known security vulnerabilities.
+Certificate chain verification (`verifyChain = yes`) and hostname checking (`checkHost`) should be enabled in production client configurations to prevent man-in-the-middle attacks.
+Transparent proxy mode requires specific kernel support and routing configuration.
+The `compression` option poses a security risk (CRIME-style attacks) when the application allows attacker-controlled plaintext.

 HISTORY